Former governor Peter Obi and former ASA-USA chair, Anadi Allison

 -defendants was based on exhibits submitted by the plaintiffs and Mr. Pius Okafor’s testimony.

-A source familiar with the case told SaharaReporters that office of the attorney general in
+source familiar with the case told SaharaReporters that office of the attorney

 California was now reviewing the case and would most likely issue a criminal indictment of